Skip to content

 There is also a restored swimming pool with a cabana and fireplace, a separate “Gentlemen’s Retreat” including a wine cellar with hand-hewn beams, and a stable and barn with eight stalls and two caretaker apartments.
 The expansive walled gardens, originally created by noted designer E.B.
 Shipman, have been faithfully restored and provide a tranquil setting ideal for entertaining.

 Designed by noted New York City architects Peabody, Wilson & Brown, Froh Heim was originally the home of Grant B. Schley, a mining industrialist.
-Schley’s wife Elizabeth remarked over the beautiful view of the “far hills,” thus giving the village of Far Hills, NJ its future name.
-Additional alterations were made by F. Burrall Hoffman Jr. in the 1930s.
-The property was recently renovated by respected local builder Heritage Premier Properties and garnered the coveted 2009 Award of Excellence for Best Historic Residential Renovation by the Community Homebuilders Association of New Jersey.
+Schley’s wife Elizabeth remarked over the beautiful view of the “far hills,” thus giving the village of Far Hills, NJ, its future name.
+F. Burrall Hoffman Jr. made additional alterations in the 1930s.
+The property was recently renovated by respected local builder Heritage Premier Properties.
+It garnered the coveted 2009 Award of Excellence for Best Historic Residential Renovation by the Community Homebuilders Association of New Jersey.
 This noble property has been masterfully restored to showcase its inherent charm and splendor while incorporating every conceivable modern luxury.
 The result is a thoroughly livable estate with an unparalleled pedigree.

 132 Liberty Corner Road, Far Hills, New Jersey